 We send volunteers, staff and agency partners onto the streets of Fort Collins to build relationships with and deliver life-sustaining supplies and referrals to people who are homeless.
 We provide hope and companionship to the people we serve and connect them to resources in the community.

 We help individuals and families fill out forms and apply for benefits for which they may be eligible.
 Our goals are to help individuals and families (a) navigate the often-complex maze of benefits applications and (b) receive funds/services that help them progress toward self-sufficiency.

-We provide one-on-one career counseling and individualized mentorship to job seekers who are homeless or at risk of becoming homeless.
+We provide one-on-one career counseling to job seekers who are homeless or at risk of becoming homeless.
 We also maintain partnerships with local businesses; we train and refer program participants, and business partners hire some of those whom we refer.